 An email marketing case study

-Jonathan Lemer, co-founder of Brainbroker, talks about his wide-ranging promotional efforts in the early stages of his virtual consultancy company, in particular the power of email marketing for businesses on a budget.
+Jonathan Lemer, co-founder of The Brains, talks about his wide-ranging promotional efforts in the early stages of his virtual consultancy company, in particular the power of email marketing for businesses on a budget.

 Our marketing efforts have been wide-ranging.
 Starting the business, we pretty much avoided online marketing options and focused purely on networking and exhibiting

 at events.
 We joined the networking groups Urbano and Business Junction and found this to be really beneficial.
 You pay a membership cost but have access to loads of meet-ups around London.
 This was brilliant for us because typically the stakeholders turn up so you can go straight to the decision maker.

 Exhibiting at monthly events such as the London Business Show had a really positive ROI.
 It costs about £100 for a stand and you have at least 30 conversations with potential

 prospects during the evening.
 Face-to-face pitching is also really helpful when starting out as it helps refine your sales patter and test assumptions.

 Using networking as a marketing tool

 As I mentioned, networking and exhibiting worked well.
 At a networking event where you would have approximately 50 people in a room; we were always able to pick up at least 20 business cards and ultimately at least one or two clients.